VCCE/VCC/docs/disassembler.md

 ## Disassembler Window Tutorial

-This document was prepared by E.  J.  Jaquay to give the reader a quick overview of the new VCC Debugger Disassembler and how it might be used to study Color Computer machine language programs.
+This document was prepared by E J Jaquay to give the reader a quick overview of the new VCC Debugger Disassembler and how it might be used to study Color Computer machine language programs.
 This tutorial demonstrates features available with VCC version 2.1.9.0 (June 2024) and thereafter.

 The best way to use this tutorial is to fire up VCC and actually do the steps outlined in this tutorial but first some background.